COVID-19 Information Center

 May employees work remotely?

-- If an employee has contracted or been exposed to COVID-19, is physically able to perform their duties, and works in a position that the College determines can be performed remotely, the employee may submit a Telecommuting Request Form.
+If an employee is experiencing symptoms of COVID-19 or has a positive COVID-19 test result, is physically able to perform their duties, and works in a position that the College determines can be performed remotely, the employee may submit a Telecommuting Request Form.
 All telecommuting requests are subject to College approval.
 For more details, visit the RaiderNet Employee tab for the Telecommuting Procedures and Agreement.

 I currently have an NWFSC-sponsored Florida Blue medical plan.
 Will my plan cover medical expenses associated with COVID-19 treatment?